udaniwijewardhana/UDMSD/README.md

 # Input file:

-Dataframe with "Count", "Year", "Latitude", "Longitude", "Locality" and other numeric predictors (optional).
+Dataframe with "count", "zero", Year", "Latitude", "Longitude", "Locality" and other numeric predictors (optional).
 These variables are case sensitive.
 Only applicable up to five predictor variables.
 Predictor variables display as "p.z1", "p.y2", etc. The order is the exact order in dataframe.

 1. "Locality" - Detected Location
 2. "Latitude" - Latitude coordinate of the Location
 3. "Longitude" - Longitude coordinate of the Location
 4. "Year" - Detected Year
-5. "Count" - Species count
+5. count - Dependent variable for count model
+6. zero - Dependent variable for zero inflation model

 The 'Single-species Joint Model' gives a combination of count model and zero-inflation model results with spatial and temporal scale using INLA.
 This window also visualizes posterior mean and standard deviation plots for spatial and spatio-temporal models.
 This shows INLA mesh, summary results of the model and posterior plots (when applicable).
 Here, users can change the mesh parameters as well as spatial and temporal effect model in order to find the most suitable model.